Edge precoloring extension of hypercubes: Proof of Theorem

 Without loss of generality, we assume that $M$ contains an edge $e_M$ precolored $1$ under $\varphi$, and first consider the case when all other precolored edges are in $H_1$.

 {\bf Case 1.1.} {\em No precolored edges are in $H_2$:}

 Suppose first that color $1$ does not appear in $H_1$.
 If the restriction of $\varphi$ to $H_1$ is extendable to a $(d-1)$-edge coloring of $H_1$, then we may choose such an extension with colors $2,\dots,d$, and thus $\varphi$ is extendable.
-If, on the other hand, the restriction of $\varphi$ to $H_1$ is not extendable, then there is a vertex $u$ such that all edges in $H_1$ incident with $u$ is either precolored or non-precolored and adjacent to an edge of a fixed color, say $2$.
+If, on the other hand, the restriction of $\varphi$ to $H_1$ is not extendable, then, since at most $d-2$ different colors appear in $H_1$, $\varphi$ satisfies (C2) or (C3) (with $d-1$ in place of $d$).
+Hence, there is a vertex $u$ such that all edges in $H_1$ incident with $u$ are either precolored, or non-precolored and adjacent to an edge of a fixed color, say $2$.
+Note that this implies that at least two edges in $H_2$ are precolored $2$.
 If $u$ is an endpoint of $e_M$, then $\varphi \in \mathcal{C}$; otherwise, assuming $d > 4$, there is either some edge $e'$ adjacent to $e_M$ that is not colored under $\varphi$ and not adjacent to any edge precolored $2$ under $\varphi$, or an edge $e'$ adjacent to $e_M$ and colored $2$.
 By removing the colors from all edges precolored $2$ under $\varphi$ and coloring $e'$ by color $1$, we obtain, from the restriction of $\varphi$ to $H_1$, a precoloring that is extendable to a $(d-1)$-edge coloring of $H_1$, because at least two edges in $H_1$ are colored $2$ under $\varphi$.
 Let $f_1$ be an extension of this precoloring using colors $1,3,\dots,d$.
 Now, by recoloring $e'$ by color $2$, and also recoloring all (other) edges precolored $2$ under $\varphi$ with color $2$, we obtain a proper $d$-edge coloring of $H_1$.
 By coloring $H_2$ correspondingly and then coloring every edge of $M$ with the color missing at its endpoints, we obtain an extension of $\varphi$.

 It remains to consider the case when $d=4$.
 However, it is easy to see that if $d=4$ (and thus $H_1$ is isomorphic to $Q_3$) there cannot be a vertex $u$ as described above and such that all precolored edges lie in different dimensional matchings.